 (h) Name.
 It has not changed its name prior to the date hereof.

 (i) No Default.
-No default under this and Auction Agreement or the other Operative Documents has occurred and is continuing.
+No default under this Sale Transfer and Auction Agreement or the other Operative Documents has occurred and is continuing.

 (j) Title; Liens.
 Immediately prior to the transfer pursuant to Section 2.01: (a) the Transferor holds good title to the Asset LLC Interest, and the Transferor=s rights in the Asset LLC Interest are free and clear of all Liens and (b) Asset LLC holds good title to the Asset subject only to any Liens thereon which have been disclosed to and approved by the Agent and the Subscriber.